-We’ve searched high and low for a vegan solid shampoo bar that’s eco-friendly and also makes your hair happy.
-It was a tough tangle, but hair we are (pun intended) with five super suggestions that will make your lovely locks (and weary wallet) twist and shout!
+We’ve searched high and low for a vegan shampoo bars that are eco-friendly and also make your hair happy.
+It was a tough tangle, but hair we are (pun intended) with some super suggestions that will make your lovely locks (and weary wallet) twist and shout!

 First of all, have you ever wondered what shampoo bars are actually made of and why they’re different from everyday soap?
-I did!
-I had no idea that there are 3 clear-cut categories of solid shampoo bars:
+We did!
+We had no idea that there are 3 clear-cut categories of vegan shampoo bars:

 - Saponified – created with the most natural and simplest of ingredients that allow your hair to be cleansed and lightly conditioned at the same time.
 Their main ingredient is usually a rich and luxurious cold-pressed oil—like olive, coconut, castor, or jojoba oil.
 Extra ingredients might be included for scent (a fragrance or essential oil), for added cleansing power (chalky clays), or for promoting gorgeous growth or sensational shine (herbs, infusions, vitamins, and minerals).
 On the flip side, using saponified shampoo bars may require an occasional apple cider vinegar rinse to discourage build-up or tackiness.

 - Glycerin Based – these terrific, transparent bars typically use vegetable glycerin (although some do not and may contain animal glycerin, so make sure to check) to very gently clean hair.
 This tender type leaves very little residue but also has very little lather.
 Glycerin-based shampoos might not give you the amount of cleansing capability (or “oomph”!) that you desire.
 Sadly, they also mysteriously melt away when not stored properly and should be kept in a secure soap dish away from pools of water.